juno-fx/report/.github/ISSUE_TEMPLATE/feature_request.md

+---
+name: Feature Request
+about: Create a report to help us improve
+title: ''
+labels: ''
+assignees: ''

+---

 name: Feature Request
 description: "Have a great new idea?
 We'd love to know, please search through our existing feature requests, and upvote it if it's already been filed."
 labels: ["Feature requests"]